-In this paper, we verify holistically the safety and liveness properties of a Byzantine consensus used in the Red Belly Blockchain system [20], a scalable blockchain used in production.
-Our approach is holistic because it starts from the pseudocode of the distributed algorithm as typically presented in the distributed computing literature, models this pseudocode and its components into disambiguated threshold automata (TAs), model checks the desired properties of these components expressed in LTL formulae, simplifies the TA of the consensus algorithm with these verified properties and model checks the safety and liveness of the consensus protocol.
+In this paper, we verify holistically the safety and liveness properties of the Byzantine consensus protocol used in the Red Belly Blockchain system [20], a scalable blockchain used in industry.
+Our approach is holistic because it starts from the pseudocode of the distributed algorithm as typically presented in the distributed computing literature, models this pseudocode and its components into disambiguated threshold automata (TAs), model checks both the safety and liveness properties of these components expressed in linear temporal logic (LTL) formulae, and for any parameters n and f < n/3.
 The advantage is that the formally verified algorithm matches the pseudocode and no user-defined invariants or proofs need to be checked, which drastically reduces the risks of human errors.